Grazorite/STEEG-Web-Portal/readme.md

 # To run
 `python manage.py runserver` - server should open at `http://127.0.0.1:8000/`

 CTRL + C to stop server

-LOGIN:
-- user: esc
-- pw: esc123456

-add `/admin` to the end of server url in browser to access backend

 # Making migrations
 Any edits to the Models in `models.py` require you to run the following commands to save the changes: